 We spent a lovely couple of hours walking around, exploring the countryside.
 We found some ladybirds in the grass and Athena spent quite a lot of time shouting at Seagulls and chasing them away, much to the annoyance of a Japanese tourist who was trying to take their photo!
 You can see in my picture above that it actually looks like he’s papping Athena rather than the Seagull that just flew over his head because she chased it!

 There was lots that we didn’t do in Hastings, like visit the Museum, the Adventure Park or the Castle but we’ll definitely come back again!
-You can find out more about visiting Hastings and 1066 Country here, and there is also an iphone app available to help you plan your visit, although the website has an itinerary planner on it.
+There is also an iphone app available to help you plan your visit, although the website has an itinerary planner on it.
 In my mind I assumed Hastings was a fairly small town with not much to do other than the seafront, but upon further inspection it turns out I was wrong, and to do everything you’d probably need a couple of days to explore!

 Further afield you could visit Battle or Rye, and of course Camber with its glorious sandy beaches!